alex-bellon/wikipedia/README.md

 ## Language

 ### Alphabets and Writing Systems
+- [Boustrophedon](https://en.wikipedia.org/wiki/Boustrophedon) - a style of writing in which alternate lines of writing are reversed, with reversed letters.
 - [Deseret Alphabet](https://en.wikipedia.org/wiki/Deseret_alphabet) - a phonemic English-language spelling reform developed between 1847 and 1854 by the board of regents of the University of Deseret under the leadership of Brigham Young, the second president of the Church of Jesus Christ of Latter-day Saints.
 - [Forfeda](https://en.wikipedia.org/wiki/Forfeda) - the "additional" letters of the Ogham alphabet, beyond the basic inventory of twenty signs.
 - [New York Point](https://en.wikipedia.org/wiki/New_York_Point) - a braille-like system of tactile writing for the blind invented by William Bell Wait (1839–1916), a teacher in the New York Institute for the Education of the Blind.
 The system used one to four pairs of points set side by side, each containing one or two dots.
 (Letters of one through four pairs, each with two dots, would be ⟨:⟩ ⟨::⟩ ⟨:::⟩ ⟨::::⟩.)
 The most common letters are written with the fewest points, a strategy also employed by the competing American Braille.